 In case of hereditary conditions that may be incompatible with an excipient of the product (please refer to “Special warnings and special precautions for use”) the use of the product is contraindicated.

-As with all laxatives, DULCOLAX should not be taken on a continuous daily basis for more than five days without investigating the cause of constipation.
+As with all laxatives, bisacodyl should not be taken on a continuous daily basis for more than five days without investigating the cause of constipation.

 Prolonged excessive use may lead to fluid and electrolyte imbalance and hypokalaemia.

-Stimulant laxatives including DULCOLAX do not help with weight loss (see section 5.1 Pharmacodynamic properties).
+Stimulant laxatives (including bisacodyl) do not help with weight loss (see section 5.1 Pharmacodynamic properties).

 Patients may experience haematochezia (blood in stool) that is generally mild and self-limiting.

 If the symptoms worsen during the use of the medicinal product, a doctor or pharmacist should be consulted.